Celebrating the New Year in Tonga

 New Year’s Eve in Tonga is usually celebrated locally with church, family and food.
 Many businesses are closed between Christmas and the day after New Year’s Day so the whole week between the two public holidays is bustling with celebrations and activity within towns and villages.

 Many Tongans celebrate New Year by going to church.
 Churches of all Christian denominations put on sunset and midnight services where visitors can experience the enthusiastic singing of the locals.
-It’s usually a humbling and spiritual way to see the New Year in.
+It’s usually a humbling and spiritual way to see in the New Year.
 During the first week of January, prayer continues each day for “uike lotu”, which roughly translates to “one week of prayer”.

 Speaking of singing, many communities in Tongan villages will host singing competitions between Christmas and New Year’s Day, usually forming bands and using everyday items as instruments.

 Other than sharing songs, Tongans also like to share food with many families gifting meals to each other throughout the Christmas and New Year holiday period.
-In some villages, there will be a community feast on New Year’s Eve, where the church bells ringing is an indication of when the feast is ready.
+In some villages, there will be a community feast on New Year’s Eve, where the church bells ring as an indication of when the feast is ready!

 New Year’s Eve in Resorts

-During the time when the rest of Tonga shuts down, resorts are one of the few businesses still up and running for New Year’s Eve.
-Travellers can enjoy a stunning tropical getaway for the New Year staying in one of Tonga’s amazing resorts.
+When the rest of Tonga shuts down, resorts are one of the few businesses still up and running for New Year’s Eve.
+Travellers can enjoy a stunning tropical getaway for the New Year by staying in one of Tonga’s amazing resorts.

 How to Spend New Year’s in a Resort

-Tonga’s resorts are almost always located on the beachfront, whether it’s on the main island or on a remote uninhabited island.
+Tonga’s resorts are almost always located on the beachfront, whether it’s on one of the main islands of Tonga’s four main island groups or a remote uninhabited island.
 Either way, travellers will be able to enjoy all the water activities Tonga’s resorts are famous for, from snorkelling to kayaking.
 You’ll be able to relax with your toes in the sand and enjoy the cuisine available at your resort’s restaurant.
 Some resorts put on special Tongan-style New Year’s feasts for their guests.

 All in all, spending a New Year in the first country in the world to see New Year’s Day means relaxing in paradise.